-Most people buying property will need a mortgage and it’s a good idea to get the ball rolling early in the process.
+Most people buying property in Cheltenham will need a mortgage and it’s a good idea to get the ball rolling early in the process.
 A good independent mortgage advisor will work out what you can afford and will have access to the very best home loans from the whole of the market.
 Speak to one of our trusted and recommended mortgage advisors to find out how much you can expect to borrow for your purchase.
-Getting a mortgage in principle will show agents and vendors that you’re serious about buying too.
+Getting a mortgage in principle will show estate agents and property vendors that you’re serious about buying too.

-Now you know what you can afford and have an idea of the property style you like, book some viewings!
+Now you know what property you can afford and have an idea of the property style you like, book some viewings!
 It’s easy to be overwhelmed when you step inside a home so take a list of questions prepared in advance.
 We’ll show you around and answer any questions you need to know.

 Morgan Associates suggest you take two viewings at different times of day on a property you are considering offering on.
 This gives you an indication of what parking is like at different time of day and what it’s like during the school run amongst other things.

 At this point lock down your mortgage and instruct a trusted conveyancing solicitor to attend to the conveyancing.
-If you want don’t know any solicitors and need recommendations, we can help you there.
+If you want don’t know any solicitors in Cheltenham and need recommendations, we can help you there.
 Your solicitor will guide the purchase to exchange and completion, and co-ordinate the release of your mortgage funds.

 Both parties will be sent a Memorandum of Sale confirming the price, any special conditions negotiated, and the names and addresses of both parties’ solicitors.

 You will need to provide you solicitor with funds in order to carry out local authority searches.
 These will highlight matters such as flooding, covenants, boundaries, restrictions, contamination, planning permissions and rights of way.